Airdrawndagger: Release

 The album was announced in July 2002 with live performances of it scheduled for 24 and 31 August 2002.
 The album was first released on 5 August 2002.
 It was released in the UK and Europe through Arista Records, a former subsidiary of BMG.
 The album was distributed in the US by Kinetic Records on 6 August 2002.
-The vinyl release of the album was given a variant album cover, with the full spike ball shown.
+The CD versions of the album were continually mixed, with each song segueing into the next, while the vinyl versions were unmixed and featured extended versions of a number of tracks, but lacked "Cloud Cuckoo" and "Requiem".
+The vinyl release of the album was also given a variant album cover, with a grey spike ball shown.

 A digital download version of the album was issued on 17 May 2010 by Deconstruction Records.
+The album was re-released on 3xLP vinyl in 2020 and 2023 by Music On Vinyl in limited edition runs.
+These versions featured all 11 tracks, with "Cloud Cuckoo" and "Requiem" taken directly from the CD master.

 The album's single, "Wavy Gravy" was released on 19 August 2002 through BMG and Kinetic, and promoted by a remix contest held in 2003.
 The single charted on the UK Singles Chart at position 64, and on the UK Dance Singles Chart at position 4.

 Critical reception

 Airdrawndagger received generally positive reviews from critics.
 AllMusic reviewer Glenn Swan gave it four stars out of five, summarising his review with "Airdrawndagger has a sharp blade, and hovers with threat, but it takes almost half the album before it draws blood" although stated that "[when given his mix albums and remixes], Airdrawndagger sounds a bit anticlimactic by comparison".
 BBC Music reviewer Christian Hopwood noted that "[the] album might come as a disappointment to anyone expecting something akin to a DJ mix CD" but praised the album, describing it as a "glittering, euphoric masterpiece".
 Robbie Y from Resident Advisor wrote a very positive review, rating the album 5.0 out of 5, describing it as "mixed and produced to perfection, not one stone in the making of this album has been left unturned".
-However, Pitchfork gave the album a negative review, rating it 2.5 out of 10.
+However, Pitchfork gave the album a 2.5 out of 10 score, though the review does not discuss the music itself in any form.